Florida Residency for Tuition Purposes

 According to the U.S. Department of Education, students who wish to study at another institution may be eligible to apply for a consortium agreement so they can receive financial aid through TCC while at the other school.

-To determine if a student is eligible for a consortium agreement, he or she must consult with the Department of Admissions and Enrollment Services to complete the form titled Receiving Financial Aid While Attending Another Institution.
+To determine if a student is eligible for a consortium agreement, he or she must consult with the Admissions and Records office to complete the form titled Receiving Financial Aid While Attending Another Institution.
 To qualify for financial aid while participating in transient study, a student must be a degree-seeking, fully admitted, regular student at TCC; take courses that will apply toward a degree at TCC; and be enrolled in at least six credit hours at the host school, or a combination of six hours at TCC and the host school.
 Students also need to complete attendance requirements requested by the TCC Financial Aid office for host school classes.
 Upper division credits cannot be counted for receiving financial aid under consortium agreements.
 Upper division courses are junior and senior level courses.

 Students who are taking classes at TCC but who are earning their degree from another institution are considered transient students for financial aid purposes.
 Financial aid must be awarded by the institution from which the student is earning the degree.